sbalot/OntoMatch/README.md

 5. Edit the combination of properties in the `main()` in the file `OntoMatch.py`.
 6. Run the code.
 7. You would see results in `count_result` and `result` file.

+### Using Knowledge Bases to improve matching
+The AgreementMakerLight has options to different matching steps, the default one being "Background Knowledge Matcher".
+An owl file of any ontology has to be copied in the following root folder of the tool: ./store/knowledge.
+The, in the tool, go to Match>Custom Match>Match Options>Settings>Matching Settings, and select your loaded knowledge base prior to initiating the matching.